-Stocks jump on IBM spinoff, Trump’s stimulus update
+Stocks pare gains as Pelosi tempers stimulus progress

 |INTERNATIONAL BUSINESS MACHINES CORP.

-In an interview with FOX Business' Maria Bartiromo on Thursday, President Trump said the administration was having "productive talks" on further stimulus with Democratic lawmakers, including Pelosi.
+This countered what President Trump told FOX Business' Maria Bartiromo a few hours earlier when he noted the stimulus conversations were "productive talks."

-In deal news, Big Blue shares drove a bulk of the gains in the Dow Jones Industrial Average after announcing plans to spin off its managed infrastructure services unit into a newly public traded company, as the tech services giant continues to focus on its hybrid cloud business.
+Investors were also focused on dealmaking as IBM announced plans for a spinoff of its managed infrastructure services unit into a newly public traded company, as the tech services giant continues to focus on its hybrid cloud business.

-The S&P 500 and Nasdaq Composite also gained despite elevated unemployment.
+The S&P 500 and Nasdaq Composite remained higher, tacking on 0.4% each.

 |Ticker